d940909492/For_CSCI39548/final/README.md

-# MiniTwitter Clone
+# MiniTwitter

-A simple web application similar to Twitter, built with React, TypeScript, and Firebase.
+A simple web application similar to Twitter, built with React and Firebase.
 Users can sign up, login in, create posts, view posts, and edit or delete their own posts

 ## Features